aws/karpenter-provider-aws/designs/odcr.md

       availabilityZone: String | None
       # The platform of operating system for which the Capacity Reservation reserves capacity
       id: String | None
-      # The instance Match Criteria of the Capacity Reservation (targeted | open)
-      instanceMatchCriteria: String | None
       # The type of operating system for which the Capacity Reservation reserves capacity
-      instancePlatform: String | None
-      # The instance type for which the Capacity Reservation reserves capacity
       instanceType: String | None
       # The ID of the Amazon Web Services account that owns the Capacity Reservation
       ownerId: String | None
-      # Tags is a map of key/value tags used to Capacity Reservations
+      # Tags is a map of key/value tags used to select subnets
       # Specifying '*' for a value selects all values for a given tag key.
       tags: Map | None
-      # Indicates the tenancy of the Capacity Reservation.
+      # Indicates the type of instance launches that the Capacity Reservation accepts.
+The options include:
-      # A Capacity Reservation can have one of the following tenancy 'default' or 'dedicated':
+      #    - open:
-      #   default - The Capacity Reservation is created on hardware that is shared with other Amazon Web Services accounts.
+      #       The Capacity Reservation accepts all instances that have
+      #       matching attributes (instance type, platform, and Availability
+      #       Zone).
+Instances that have matching attributes launch into the
+      #       Capacity Reservation automatically without specifying any
+      #       additional parameters.
+      #    - targeted:
-      #   dedicated - The Capacity Reservation is created on single-tenant hardware that is dedicated to a single Amazon Web Services account.
+      #       The Capacity Reservation only accepts instances that
+      #       have matching attributes (instance type, platform, and
+      #       Availability Zone), and explicitly target the Capacity
+      #       Reservation.
+This ensures that only permitted instances can use
+      #             the reserved capacity.
-      tenancy: String | None
+      type: String | None
 status:
   capacityReservations:
-    - # Availability Zone of the Capacity Reservation
+    - # AvailabilityZone of the Capacity Reservation
       availabilityZone: String
       # Available Instance Count of the Capacity Reservation
       availableInstanceCount: Integer
-      # End date of the Capacity Reservation
+      # The date and time at which the Capacity Reservation expires.
+When a Capacity
+      # Reservation expires, the reserved capacity is released and you can no longer
+      # launch instances into it.
+The Capacity Reservation's state changes to expired
+      # when it reaches its end date and time.
-      endDate: Date
+      endDate: String | None
+      # Indicates the way in which the Capacity Reservation ends.
+A Capacity Reservation
+      # can have one of the following end types:
+      #   * unlimited - The Capacity Reservation remains active until you explicitly
+      #   cancel it.
+      #   * limited - The Capacity Reservation expires automatically at a specified
+      #   date and time.
+      endDateType: String
       # ID of the Capacity Reservation
       id: String
+      # Indicates the type of instance launches that the Capacity Reservation accepts.
+The options include:
+      #   - open:
+      #       The Capacity Reservation accepts all instances that have
+      #       matching attributes (instance type, platform, and Availability
+      #       Zone).
+Instances that have matching attributes launch into the
+      #       Capacity Reservation automatically without specifying any
+      #       additional parameters.
+      #   - targeted:
+      #       The Capacity Reservation only accepts instances that
+      #       have matching attributes (instance type, platform, and
+      #       Availability Zone), and explicitly target the Capacity
+      #       Reservation.
+This ensures that only permitted instances can use
+      #       the reserved capacity.
+      instanceMatchCriteria: String
+      # Instance Platform of the Capacity Reservation
+      instancePlatform: String
       # Instance Type of the Capacity Reservation
       instanceType: String
-      # Instance Match Criteria of the Capacity Reservation (open | targeted)
-      instanceMatchCriteria: String
-      # Owner ID of the Capacity Reservation
+      # Owner Id of the Capacity Reservation
       ownerId: String
-	    # Placement Group Arn of the Capacity Reservation
-      placementGroupArn: String | None
-      # Reservation Type of the Capacity Reservation (default | capacity-block)
-      reservationType: String
-      # Start date of the Capacity Reservation
+      # The date and time at which the Capacity Reservation was started.
-      startDate: Date
+      startDate: String
-      # Tags attached to Capacity Reservation
-      tags: Map
       # Total Instance Count of the Capacity Reservation
       totalInstanceCount: Integer
 ```